By Laura Dolgy (bio below)

 Bathing + Hand Washing

 Anyone who suffers from eczema, knows that bathing can be a nightmare.
-However, if your itchy, dry skin is able to tolerate bathing, there are several natural soaps you can try.
+However, if your itchy, dry skin is able to tolerate bathing, there are several soaps you can try as natural treatments for dry eczema.
 But first, a word about soap.
 Keep it to a minimum as ALL soaps will strip at least some of the skin’s natural oils, even the most natural and moisturizing soap.
 So, use soap sparingly and never ever sit in a bath full of soapy water.
 Another thing to remember is after every exposure to water and soap, make sure to moisturize the skin well.

 Finding a good moisturizing soap is tricky.
-We like the rich, very fatty Emily Smoothers Liquid Soap because it contains both olive oil, as well as Chinese herbs that are beneficial for eczema and fight against dry skin.
+We like the rich, very fatty Natural Body Wash for Eczema by Emily Skin Soothers because it contains both olive oil, as well as Chinese herbs that are beneficial for eczema and fight against dry skin.
 The best part?
 It can double as a shampoo!

 Although there are several natural treatments for dry eczema, it’s important to remember that sometimes the best way to treat this type of eczema is from within.